abadfish/rails-jquery-assessment/spec-js.md

   * you can add a comment and append to the post show page without refreshs
 - [x] Translate JSON responses into js model objects.
   * .json extension works for posts and authors
-- [ ] At least one of the js model objects must have at least one method added by your code to the prototype.
+- [?]
+At least one of the js model objects must have at least one method added by your code to the prototype.

 Confirm
-- [ ] You have a large number of small Git commits
+- [x] You have a large number of small Git commits
 - [x] Your commit messages are meaningful
 - [x] You made the changes in a commit that relate to the commit message
 - [ ] You don't include changes in a commit that aren't related to the commit message